 In this major you will engage in a rigorous course of study combining the behavioral biology of animals with issues pertaining to animal welfare and wildlife conservation.
 The required coursework provides strong scientific knowledge, accompanied by an emphasis on hands-on learning through lab and animal-focused field experiences.

-The program also delves into moral and ethical considerations involving animals, including legal, environmental and governmental perspectives.
-Faculty members include nationally recognized scholars to guide you inside the classroom, and through experiential learning and field experiences.
-You can get real world experience through internships at institutions such as zoos, aquariums, and wildlife refuges.
+The program also delves into moral and ethical considerations involving animals including legal, environmental and governmental perspectives.
+Faculty members include nationally recognized scholars to guide you inside the classroom and through experiential learning and field learning.
+You can get real world experience through internships at institutions such as zoos, aquariums and wildlife refuges.

 - ABEC 220: Animal Learning

 - ABEC 335: Conservation Education

 - ABEC 363: Canine Evolution, Behavior, and Cognition